Homotopy invariants of singularity categories: Introduction

 In the final section we discuss a special case of a result of Tabuada concerning $\AA^1$-homotopy invariants of cluster categories.
 In \cite{TabuadaA1}*{Corollary~2.11} a presentation for the $\AA^1$-homotopy invariants of cluster categories of finite acyclic quivers is given in terms of a cofibre sequence.
 Using this we point out that for the Dynkin quivers $A_{2n}$ this actually implies that all $\AA^1$-homotopy invariants of the corresponding cluster category vanish.

 \begin{ack} We are grateful to Sebastian Klein for inspiring conversations, originating from discussions on tt-Chow groups, which led us to the considerations which were the genesis of this work.
+We are also grateful to the anonymous referee for several helpful comments which improved the exposition.
 The second author thanks Lance Gurney and Shane Kelly for precious discussions. \end{ack}